 Approved operators must use an approved electronic logging program capable of creating an ADIF file.
-Procedures for turning in your logs will be provided by the Coordinator.
+Email your completed logs to email@example.com within 48 hours of your final time slot.

 All approved W1AW/9 operators are expected to observe all FCC regulations, including only operating on frequencies allocated to their license class and at permitted power levels.
 Violators, may The Old Man be merciful, will be Wouff Honged!

-Select Your Band/Day/ModeTo select a day/mode/band slot, make your selections from the dropdown boxes and click the submit button.
+Select Your Band/Day/ModeTo select a day/mode/band slot starting time, make your selections from the dropdown boxes and click the submit button.

 Display Slots Selected By Day